rmysliwczyk/script-create-random-users/README.md

 ```

 ## Optional arguments
-By default, the script will create 100 users (as per specification).
+By default, the script will create 100 users.
 You can select a custom number of users to be created by providing a positional argument like so:
 ```bash
 # Create 20 users
 sudo ./skrypt.sh 20